ldynia/git-workshop/readme.md

 * **date** - time of contribution.
 * **message** - message associated with commit.

 I have to admit that `git log` doesn't display the information in the nicest way.
-My favorite tool for working with git log is [tig](https://jonas.github.io/tig/).
-I higly recomend to install it.
+My favourite tool for working with git log is [tig](https://jonas.github.io/tig/).
+I highly recommend to install it.

 ## Push
 Going with the flow, the next step is to upload our first commit to cloud (remote).
 We can achieve it with `git push` command. **Remember to change your user name!!!**.